lisamelton/video-transcoding-scripts/README.md

 Since these scripts are essentially intelligent wrappers around other software, they do require certain command line tools to function.
 Most of these dependencies are available via [Homebrew](http://brew.sh/), a package manager for OS X. However, HandBrake is available via [Homebrew Cask](http://caskroom.io/), an extension to Homebrew.

+### Bootstrapping OS X with `setup.sh`

+If you'd like to use a script to help bootstrap your OS X environment, just run `setup.sh`.
+Installing [Homebrew Cask](http://caskroom.io/) may ask for sudo privileges to set itself up correctly.

+### Individual Requirements

 HandBrake can also be downloaded and installed manually.

 Tool | Transcoding | Crop detection | Conversion | Package | Cask